 Everyday, in the morning paper, I find myself reading one or two of the thirty-odd obituaries.
 I’m not sure why I do this but I do.
 I have wondered if it is for the simple reason of wanting to see if someone whom I know has died; that has happened only twice in twenty years, so I think it must be something else.
 But more on that later.

+The ritual begins by glancing at the black-ink only photographs and then reading the detail of the two or three pictures that catch my eye.
 Today, I read the brief stories of three lives: a World War II veteran whose picture is from his younger uniformed days, a handsome, round-faced, black preacher, and a middle-aged mom who died of cancer, survived by a long list of family and friends.
 These and most obituaries have an abbreviated sadness in the writing, but not always.
 One recent obituary registered the young man’s nickname as “Cheeseburger”.
 He looked like someone you would call “Cheeseburger”.
 I liked him immediately and read about his life-abbreviated.
 I am sorry to say that every day there are pictures of the unfortunate young, sixteen to thirty years of age.
 It is painful to look into the photographed eyes of an eighteen year old girl, who is happy and hopeful, but who has ended this life prematurely.

 “Mary, Mother of God pray for her”.